MicrosoftDocs/power-platform/power-platform/sap/roles-guidance/sap-basis-administrator.md

 ms.service: power-platform
 ms.subservice: sap
 ---
-# Enabling Power Platform Applications Integrated with SAP for SAP Basis Administrators
+# Enabling Power Platform applications integrated with SAP for SAP Basis Administrators

 SAP Basis Administrators play a crucial role in enabling the integration of SAP systems with Microsoft Power Platform.
 This integration allows for the creation of applications, workflows, and chat bots that enhance business processes by leveraging SAP data.

-## Architecture of the Integration
+## Architecture of the integration

 The integration between Power Platform and SAP involves several key components: